Survivor (American TV series): Format and rules

-The first U.S. season of Survivor followed the same general format as the Swedish series.
+The first American season of Survivor followed the same general format as the Swedish series.
 Sixteen or more players, split between two or more "tribes", are taken to a remote isolated location (usually in a tropical climate) and are forced to live off the land with meager supplies for 39 days (42 in The Australian Outback, 26 in post-COVID seasons).
 Frequent physical and mental challenges are used to pit the teams against each other for rewards, such as food or luxuries, or for "immunity", forcing the other tribe to attend "Tribal Council", where they must vote off one of their tribemates.

 Signaling the halfway point in the game, survivors from both tribes come together to live as one, making it to the "merge".
 At this point, survivors will compete against each other to win individual immunity; winning immunity prevents that player from being voted out at Tribal Council.
 Most players that are voted out after the merge form the game's "jury".
 Once the group gets down to two or three people, a Final Tribal Council is held where the remaining players plead their case to the jury members.
 The jury then votes for which player should be considered the "Sole Survivor" and win the show's grand prize.
-In all seasons for the United States version (excluding Survivor: Winners at War), this has included a $1-million prize in addition to the Sole Survivor title; some seasons (particularly earlier seasons) have included additional prizes offered during the game, such as a car, as well as fan-favorite prizes awarded at the finale.
+In all seasons for the American version (excluding Survivor: Winners at War whose winner won $2 million), this has included a $1-million prize in addition to the Sole Survivor title; some seasons (particularly earlier seasons) have included additional prizes offered during the game, such as a car, as well as fan-favorite prizes awarded at the finale.
 All contestants are paid on a sliding scale based on the order they were voted out: the first player voted out has been given US$2,500 and the amount increases from there.
 Some of the seasons that have featured returning players have increased these amounts: Survivor: All-Stars featured payouts starting at US$5,000, while Winners at War had a minimum US$25,000 payout.
 All players are offered US$10,000 for participating in the finale show.

+In addition to being eliminated by a Tribal Council Vote, the Castaways can also elect to leave the game at any time, either if they are finding the game or the experience too difficult, or to attend to a personal emergency outside of the game.
+Castaways who are injured can be removed from the game if the medical staff assess their condition and decides that they are not fit to continue in the game.